infinity0/msg-notes/causal-02-consistency.rst

 Indeed, in the automatic case, this would result in an indefinite sequence of mutual acks - but see the next section for more discussion on this.
-However, ack-monitors for an implicit ack am sent directly after a sequence of explict acks, should also resend these whenever it resends am - because everyone must receive anc(am) to be able to deliver am, and we have no other local active mechanism to resend those explicit acks.
+However, ack-monitors for an implicit ack am sent directly after a sequence of explict acks from the same sender, should also resend these whenever it resends am - recipients must receive anc(am) to be able to deliver am, and we have no other local active mechanism to resend those explicit acks.

 An implicit ack, such as a normal user message, indicates "some" level [#Nack]_ of understanding of previous messages.
 Automatic explict acks *should not* be